mathworks/matlab-circleci-orb/README.md

 ```

 ### Generate Test and Coverage Artifacts
-Using the latest release of MATLAB on a cloud-hosted runner, run the tests in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) and generate test results in PDF and JUnit-style XML formats and code coverage results in HTML format.
+Using the latest release of MATLAB, run the tests in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) and generate test results in PDF and JUnit-style XML formats and code coverage results in HTML format.
 Upload the generated artifacts on CircleCI once the test run is complete.
 To install the latest release of MATLAB on the runner, specify the `install` command in your pipeline.
 To run the tests and generate the artifacts, specify the `run-tests` command.

 ```YAML
 version: 2.1